 **Helpful tips and common mistakes

-My usual go-to homemade recipe for banh mi consists of five spice marinated chicken, but I wanted to change things up a bit.
-Lemongrass and steak just made sense so why not combine the ingredients together?
+My usual go-to homemade recipe for banh mi consists of five-spice marinated chicken, but I wanted to change things up a bit.
+Lemongrass and steak just made sense so why not throw it into a banh mi?

 When preparing the lemongrass, remove and discard the first few outer layers.
 Trim the spiky top and base, then bruise the stem by lightly crushing it with a large knife, cleaver or mallet.
 This allows the lemongrass to release its flavor; you will able to smell lemon once it is bruised.